 Step 2.
 Adding Data Elements

-To add data elements to the archetype, head directly to the Definition tab.
+To add data elements to the archetype, select the Tree tab.
 For this model, ordinal elements will be used.
 Simply follow the instructions illustrated below.

 Add ordinal elements:

 Click on the ordinal element in the toolbar.